 Dr. Francisco Rojas Aravena, Rector, University for Peace

-Francisco Rojas-Aravena, former Secretary-General of the Latin American Faculty of Social Sciences (FLACSO), was elected as the 8th Rector of the University for Peace (UPEACE) for the period of 2013-2018.
-The decision was made on 27 June 2013, during the twenty-third meeting of the UPEACE Council.
-Since then, Dr. Rojas-Aravena has been working on strengthening the University’s relationship with the United Nations system and its agencies in Costa Rica, as well as fostering a close relationship between teaching and research, generating innovative ideas on “new threats to peace”, and reinforcing existing connections with institutions in The Hague and Geneva.
-Dr. Rojas-Aravena has a Ph.D. in Political Science from the University of Utrecht (Netherlands) and a M.S. in Political Science from the Latin American Faculty of Social Sciences (FLACSO) and he specializes in international relations, human security, integration, Latin American political systems, negotiations – theory and practice – and international security and defence.
+Francisco Rojas-Aravena was elected as the 8th Rector of the University for Peace (UPEACE) in 2013.
+He was elected for a second term in 2018.
+Dr. Rojas-Aravena has a Ph.D. in Political Science from the University of Utrecht (Netherlands) and a M.S. in Political Science from the Latin American Faculty of Social Sciences (FLACSO), and specializes in international relations, human security, integration, Latin American political systems, negotiations – theory and practice – and international security and defence.
 He served as the Secretary-General of FLACSO (2004-2012) and Director of FLACSO Chile (1996-2004).
-Dr. Rojas-Aravena was also Professor at the School of International Relations of the National University (UNA) of Costa Rica (1980-1990) and a Fulbright Professor at the Latin American and Caribbean Centre (LACC) at Florida International University (Miami, FL).
-He is currently a board member of the Spanish edition of Foreign Affairs Magazine (Mexico), an Advisory Member of Pensamiento Iberoamericano magazine (Spain), and is a member of the Editorial Committee of Ciencia Política magazine (National University of Colombia).
-Dr. Rojas-Aravena has also conducted advisory and consulting work for various international agencies and governments in the region.
+Dr. Rojas-Aravena also served Professor at the School of International Relations of the National University of Costa Rica (UNA) (1980-1990), Professor at Stanford University’s campus in Chile, Visiting Professor at the Andres Bello Diplomatic Academy (Chile) and a Fulbright Professor at the Latin American and Caribbean Centre (LACC) at Florida International University (USA).
+He is currently on the Editorial Board of several academic journals, including the Spanish edition of Foreign Affairs magazine (Mexico), Pensamiento Iberoamericano magazine (Spain) and Ciencia Politica magazine (National University of Colombia).
+Dr. Rojas-Aravena is a prolific author and editor and has published a large number of books, as well as contributed with book chapters, both within and outside of Latin America, many of which have been translated into other languages.
+In 2016 Dr. Rojas-Aravena received the Malinalli Prize from the Universidad Autonoma de Juarez (Mexico), for his contributions to the Latin American region.
+In 2012, he was honoured by the governments of Costa Rica, Paraguay and the Dominican Republic for his contributions to the integration between Latin America and the Caribbean.
+Throughout his professional career, he has also conducted advisory and consulting work for various international agencies and governments in the region.

 Dr. Juan Carlos Sainz-Borgo, Dean